-When you’re shopping for a new health insurance policy or a new employer informs you of its health insurance plan, you might be wondering what the health insurance terms mean and be looking for an explanation of health insurance definitions.
+When shopping for a new health insurance policy — or when your employer introduces a new health plan — you might wonder what certain health insurance terms mean.

 In this guide, you’ll discover health insurance terminology for beginners and anyone who’s ever been confused about a policy, so you can make informed decisions.